Stryyder/The-Coding-Journey/README.md

 for updates and progress

 ## NOTE
-- The code examples included in this project are not perfect.
+- The code examples included in this project are not great.
 They are just "working" solutions that worked to succesfully pass that specific challenge in coding bootcamp.
 As I progress, I will likely revisit these solutions and rework them, improving upon their efficiency, etc.

 Many of them, too, are just examples for me to reference later as a what-to-do or what-not-to-do.